 Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as authentication, routing, sessions, and caching.
 Before installing Laravel, you must first install Composer.
-It is a tool which facilitates dependency management for PHP developers and programmers.
+It is a tool that facilitates dependency management for PHP developers and programmers.

-To check the downloaded installer file, enter the following command with –check parameter.
+Step 3: To check the downloaded installer file, enter the following command with –check parameter.

 php installer --check

-Also there is a possibility to view this file through the cPanel interface.
+Also, there is a possibility to view this file through the cPanel interface.

 rm -f installer

-To create Laravel project in Composer run create-project command.
+Step 8: To create Laravel project in Composer run create-project command.

 php composer.phar create-project laravel/laravel --prefer-dist